ersaumya/ersaumya/README.md

 ### Hi there 👋

+My name is Saumya Ranjan Rout.I’m a Software Engineer by profession and currently based in Bangalore, India.My specializing is in building Single Page Application in Angular,Web Applications using Asp.Net Core, APIs and related Stack with clean architecture and optimized code.

 <!--
 **ersaumya/ersaumya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.